MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 1. Connects e-commerce, ERP, marketplace, and shipping platforms.
 1. Allows automatic data transfer between platforms.
 1. Sends notices to Teams channels.

-1. The copy of orders by platform A to platform B can be approved or disapproved by cards on the Teams channel.
+The copy of orders by platform A to platform B can be approved or disapproved by cards on the Teams channel.

 ### Installation

-Search the app “Contoso” between apps built for your organization and install it.
+Search the app “Contoso” from apps built for your organization and install it.
 (If there are any steps to follow for installing the app, ensure that you specify them.)

 #### Login credentials